jakobwenzel/heater/Readme.md

 Heater Controller
 =================

 This program makes my dumb old heater _smart_.
+Control it from the web and set up a heating schedule.

 System architecture
 -------------------